muhammad-rafi/cisco-ansible-eda/README.md

 ```

 #### Create A Virtual Environment
-`Note:` You may choose your favourite method to create your virtual environment
+`Note:` You may choose your favorites method to create your virtual environment and name the virtual environment

 ```shell
 [root@devnetbox ~]# python3 -m venv ansible_latest